What are Integrated Delivery Networks (IDNs)?

 An integrated delivery network is an organization with a group of allied healthcare providers along with local healthcare facilities.
 Integrated delivery networks (IDNs), an organization that manages end-to-end healthcare facilities of one or more healthcare centers in a defined geographical location.
 IDNs are created with a vision to provide quality care and improve patient satisfaction.

 On average, there are 576 IDNs in the United States.
 As of April 2020, Nashville-based HCA Healthcare is the largest IDN in the United States with 214 member hospitals and a total net patient revenue of nearly $42.6 billion.
-Common Spirit Health and Kaiser Permanente are honored with the second and third largest health systems concerning revenue size and the hospital networked.
+Common Spirit Health and Kaiser Permanente are honored with the second and third largest health systems concerning revenue size and the hospital network.

 Know-How IDNs Impact its Business